rishabh1403/blog-source/posts/coding/leetcode/2020/03/217-contains-duplicate.md

 Let's discuss the implementation.

-On line 2, we are adding all the elements of array to the Set.
-In the next line, we are checking if the length of array is equal to the size of the set and return the answer accordingly.
+On line 2, we are adding all the elements of the array to the Set.
+In the next line, we are checking if the length of the array is equal to the size of the set and return the answer accordingly.

 This is all we need to solve the problem, once we submit it, these are the